 Board of Directors

-W. Stewart Wilder, Vice President of the board, is a native of Cleveland, OH and graduate of Indiana University with a B.S. in Geology, first visited the Sawtooth country as a teenager in 1975 to spend time with relatives Martin and Marjorie Pollock who met each other in the valley after Martin arrived in 1924.
+W. Stewart Wilder, President of the board, is a native of Cleveland, OH and graduate of Indiana University with a B.S. in Geology, first visited the Sawtooth country as a teenager in 1975 to spend time with relatives Martin and Marjorie Pollock who met each other in the valley after Martin arrived in 1924.
 Subsequent summer visits followed where Stewart met Stanley resident Debbie Osborn, daughter of Marie Osborn who pioneered the Stanley Emergency Clinic, and they have been married 20 years and have two sons.
 Stewart worked in the mining industry, primarily iron ore in MN and Newfoundland with Cliffs Natural Resources as well early experience working in the Yankee Fork country on gold and silver exploration projects.
 Upon moving from Canada to Boise in 2002 Stewart has enjoyed new career opportunities in commercial real estate development, was Interim Executive Director and former Board member of Children’s Home Society of Idaho and most recently involved in senior healthcare franchising in Southwest Idaho.
 A member of the Sawtooth Society, Stewart and family continue to return to the Sawtooth country to spend time on Shaw mesa, fly-fishing, hiking, exploring and sharing the rich historical significance of the people and area to preserve for future generations.

-Ed Waldapfel retired from the U.S. Forest Service in 2007 after a 42 year career.
+Ed Waldapfel, Secretary of the board, retired from the U.S. Forest Service in 2007 after a 42 year career.
 He graduated in 1967 from Humboldt State College in Arcata, California with a Bachelor of Science Degree in Forest Management.
 During his career he worked on the Lassen, Los Padres, Klamath and Inyo National Forests in California and the Sawtooth National Forest in Idaho.
 His assignments included firefighting, trail maintenance and construction, dwarf mistletoe control, campground maintenance, blister rust control, timber sale preparation, silviculture and public affairs.
 Ed also served for a number of years on one of the national wildland fire overhead management teams.
 Throughout his career, Ed has been involved with the Eastern Sierra Interpretive Association (Inyo NF), Los Padres Interpretive Association (Los Padres NF) the Sawtooth Interpretive and Historical Association.
 Ed and his wife Pat live in Twin Falls.
 His interests include their five grandchildren, camping, woodworking, golf, fishing, photography, videography and barbershop quartet singing.

 Erica Cole grew up in Guilderland, New York.
 She came to the Sawtooth Valley in 2003 for a summer job.
 Captivated by Stanley, she made it her year-round residence in 2006.
 Erica wears many hats as the office manager at the Idaho Rocky Mountain Ranch and is excited to transfer those skills into the SIHA board member position.
 Her desire to learn is evident through her A.A.S degrees in Administrative Assistant, Business Administration and Hospitality Management as well as continuing her education through online classes during the winter months.
 She loves to hike in the summer and cross country ski in the winter.
 Other hobbies include reading and writing.